 Extension cords can be a tripping hazard.
 Accessible home design often accounts for this by including more outlets than normal on a house, to lower the chance of needing an extension cord for a lamp, television, or other devices.

 A smart home, controlled through the Internet of Things (IoT) is a great advancement.
-Now lights, thermostats, outside door locks and other appliances can be voice controlled using Amazon’s Echo or Google Home.
+Now lights, thermostats, outside door locks, and other appliances can be voice-controlled using Amazon’s Echo or Google Home.
 While widely popular, a smart home has huge benefits for accessibility, especially when mobility is a concern.

-Also, motion activated lighting is another solution.
+Also, motion-activated lighting is another solution.

 The electrical-service box should be installed at a maximum height of 54 inches.

-At least half of closet storage could be reached from a seated position.
+At least half of the closet storage could be reached from a seated position.
 A modular closet system can allow for custom positioning of shelves at rods.
 Open shelves and lower rods are smart closet choices for accessibility.

 Cabinets throughout the home should have adjustable shelves.

 Typically, a smaller home is a smarter choice for accessibility.
 Smaller homes typically ensure that various rooms are close together, avoiding long hallways and stairs.

 Additionally, small homes decrease the amount of needed cleaning and general upkeep.
 Maintenance and cleaning can be extremely difficult, and a smaller home better empowers independent living.